Deportivo Binacional FC: Relegation to Liga 2

+2025

+The club was reinstated in the league after winning judicial cases against the Peruvian Football Federation, which increased the number of teams to 19.

+On 19 August 2025, the Peruvian Football Federation officially announced the exclusion of Binacional from 2025 Liga 1 and the 2025 Torneo Juvenil Sub-18, following a court ruling that annulled the injunction which had allowed the club to return to the first division after its relegation in 2023.
+In its statement, the FPF stated that the Juliaca-based team would be informed about its participation in future tournaments in due course.

 Kits and crest

 Binacional has used a sky blue shirt and shorts combination since its inception.
 Their away kit is a darker shade of blue for the shirt and pants.
 The crest is composed of a parted coat of arms.
 The bottom of half is a stylized sun above the waves of Lake Titicaca.
 The top half consisted of the flag of the Arequipa Region.
 After the team returned to the Puno Region, the top half was changed to the flag of that region.
 The coat of arms is supported by two Pumas with an Adidas Telstar and three golden stars for a crown.

+Stadium

+Estadio Guillermo Briceño Rosamedina has been Binacionals home stadium since 2018.
+Located in Juliaca, it has a capacity of 20,030 spectators.
+As a result of Binacionals promotion to the Primera División in 2019, the stadium was remodeled and expanded.
+The new remodeled stadium added artificial lighting, better infrastructure, as well as meeting all the requirements required by Conmebol so that matches of South American competitions can be played.